 required skills, and pass the final written exams with a minimum grade of 80%.

 Upon successful completion: you will receive an American Red Cross certificate

 The minimum number of students per class is five.

 from one of the following sections and call 875-7946 or go on line to the

 2014 Amer.
 Red Cross Lifeguarding Full course

-The price includes a CPR mask in the full course
+The price includes a CPR mask and the ARC text book in the full course only.

 Friday, April 25 5-8pm